MetaMask/snaps/docs/internals/execution.md

-# Secure snap execution in SES
+# Secure Snap execution in SES

-To avoid snaps from getting access to the client, dangerous APIs, and such, we run snaps in a different "realm," which is a separate JavaScript execution environment.
-Inside this realm we use [SES]'s lockdown feature to harden the realm, and prevent the snap from breaking out of the sandbox.
-For certain APIs, such as the events API, we must do an extra lockdown, to make sure that the snap can't break out of the sandbox.
+To avoid Snaps from getting access to the client, dangerous APIs, and such, we run Snaps in a different "realm," which is a separate JavaScript execution environment.
+Inside this realm we use [SES]'s lockdown feature to harden the realm, and prevent the Snap from breaking out of the sandbox.
+For certain APIs, such as the events API, we must do an extra lockdown, to make sure that the Snap can't break out of the sandbox.

-Inside this realm, we create an [SES] compartment, which is a sandboxed JavaScript environment that limits access to global APIs, letting us control what the snap can do.
+Inside this realm, we create an [SES] compartment, which is a sandboxed JavaScript environment that limits access to global APIs, letting us control what the Snap can do.

 ## Endowments

-The endowments are the global APIs that are available to the snap, such as the `console` API, the `fetch` function, and so on.
+The endowments are the global APIs that are available to the Snap, such as the `console` API, the `fetch` function, and so on.
 To avoid the snap breaking out of the sandbox, we only give it access to a limited set of APIs, and we make sure that the APIs we give it are safe to use.
 For example, snaps